Principal / Instructor / Camp Supervisor

-Peter has managed the Shumka Summer Dance Camps since 2010, moving into the role of School Principal in 2013.
-He is currently in his fourth year as Principal of Shumka School of Dance.
+Peter has managed the Shumka Summer Dance Camps since 2010, moving into the role of School of Dance Principal in 2013.
 Peter has travelled to Ukraine three times to perform and study Ukrainian dance.
 He likes to attend as many teaching workshops as possible, including various Ukrainian Instructor Conferences and Shumka Syllabus workshops.
 A highlight was teaching workshops in Salt Lake City with the International Folk Dance Ensemble at Brigham Young University in 2013.
-Peter has recently created a phone APP for Shumka and the School.
+Peter has created a phone APP for Shumka and the School.
 In his spare time, Peter enjoys learning about graphic design and obsessing over the latest Game of Thrones episode.
 His strong leadership skills, along with his ability to motivate and inspire youth, will serve Shumka well as it continues in its next journey.
-Mr. Peter’s favourite regions of Ukraine are Zakarpattia and Podillia.
+Mr. Peter’s favourite regions of Ukraine are Zakarpattia and Central Ukraine.

 R.A.D.
 Ballet Mistress